Essay submitted by Shahina Siddiqui

 Winnipeg for me has been a beacon of hope and possibilities, friendships across cultures, coalitions, collaborations, marches for justice, peace, rallies for human rights, standing together for each other, engaging the media and calling out injustices.
 Where else would I have found such a treasure of hope!

 Shahina Siddiqui is a freelance writer, author, spiritual counsellor, speaker and educator.
-Shahina has worked for decades to build bridges between faith and cultural communities, to help preserve human rights, and to develop cultural competency and mutual understanding.
-Shahina is originally from Pakistan and has lived in Winnipeg since 1976.
-She has a Bachelor of Arts with a major in English Honours and Philosophy from St Joseph’s College, University of Karachi.
+Shahina has worked for decades to build bridges between faith and cultural communities, to help preserve human rights, and promote cultural competency and mutual respect.